Brighton, Victoria: Education

-Secondary schools within Brighton includes Brighton Grammar School, Brighton Secondary College, Firbank Girls' Grammar School, Haileybury's Castlefield campus, St Leonard's College, Xavier College's Kostka Hall junior campus, and Star of the Sea College.
+Secondary schools within Brighton includes Brighton Grammar School, Brighton Secondary College, Firbank Girls' Grammar School, Haileybury's Castlefield campus, St Leonard's College, Xavier College's Kostka Hall junior campus (closed down in 2021), and Star of the Sea College.

 The Melbourne International School of Japanese, a part-time Japanese school, previously held its classes at the Brighton Grammar School in Brighton.
 The local Catholic Primary schools are St Joan of Arcs Brighton and St James Primary School which is near Star of the Sea.

 Sport

 Golfers play at the Brighton Public Golf Course on Dendy Street.

 Brighton is home to the Brighton Icebergers.

 Brighton Beach is one of Port Phillip Bay's premier kite surfing locations with designated access lanes for kitesurfing and regular lessons being held opposite the beachfront hotel; The Brighton Savoy.

 Bridge is taught and played the Dendy Park bridge club.

 Brighton is also home to the following sports clubs: